-Dining out?
+In the mood for a picnic lunch?
 Try the Cold Spring Cheese Shop, which has to-go options that include homemade mac n’ cheese, and even a mini cheese board if you’re looking for something a little different, or The Main Course (just a few blocks off Main Street) for a variety of takeout sandwiches, salads, and entrees.

 For sit-down dining, you’ve got several tasty options.
 Try Cathryn’s for rustic Tuscan-style Italian, Riverview for seafood and pizza (plus, you guessed it, a river view), or Brasserie Le Bouchon for traditional French fare and a bottle of wine or two.

 Craving something a little lighter?
 Try Sweet Harvest for a smoothie or acai bowl, with lots of vegan, dairy-free, and gluten-free options.

 Wanting to add to your wardrobe?
 Stop into Poor George (vintage and new clothing for the whole family, homewares and gifts), Wynono & Co (in-house millinery and vintage clothing), Doucette (trendy boutique with adult and children’s clothing and accessories by a local designer), or Paulette (European-chic clothing, accessories) which even has a mini café inside.